2025-08-25

 Reason #16: Technicians Do the Real Work, You Do the Paperwork

-You wear the title, they do the work, you sign the blame.
+You wear the title.
+They do the work.
+You sign the blame.

 An ancient Egyptian stone carving shows scribes writing on tablets while another figure sits between them.